Building Strong Relationships

 Conflict is a natural part of any workplace.
 We encourage open communication and respectful resolution.

-• If a conflict arises with a colleague, address it directly and respectfully.
-Clearly express your concerns and actively listen to their perspective.
+• Address issues directly and respectfully.
+Clearly express concerns and actively listen.

-• Ensure your expectations are clear from the outset and communicate openly.
+• Ensure expectations are clear from the outset.

 • Take responsibility for your role in any conflict.

-• If direct communication fails, involve your supervisor or Education Manager for mediation and support.
+• If direct communication fails, involve your supervisor or Education Manager for mediation.

-• Utilise the EAP for confidential counselling and guidance on navigating interpersonal challenges.
+• Utilise the EAP for confidential counselling and guidance.

 Scenario 1: Addressing a Colleague Directly